naveengowda6197/AmazonSQS-SpringBoot/README.md

 2. Click on create queue.
 3. Use Standard Queue (Our application is using standard Queue)
 4. give queue name
+5. Configure below properties according to requirement.
-5. Visibility timeout-Visibility timeout sets the length of time that a message received from a queue (by one consumer) will not be visible to the other message consumers.
+  Visibility timeout-Visibility timeout sets the length of time that a message received from a queue (by one consumer)
+                      will not be visible to the other message consumers.
    Message retention period-The message retention period is the amount of time that Amazon SQS retains a message that
                       does not get deleted.
 Amazon SQS automatically deletes messages that have been in a queue for more